 And the Winner Is…

 While it's a neck and neck battle, Fiona pulls ahead of LendingTree for a few reasons.
-For one thing, Even offers some of the fastest funding available today, and according to studies, that’s one of the most important aspects borrowers look for when considering a lender, even above APRs.
-Even offers loans as soon as the same day, but their average is 4.5 days.
+For one thing, Fiona offers some of the fastest funding available today, and according to studies, that’s one of the most important aspects borrowers look for when considering a lender, even above APRs.
+Fiona offers loans as soon as the same day, but their average is 4.5 days.
 Additionally, it offers really competitive loan terms that make repayments easier on the borrower and more appealing, as well.
 It is really the best option for borrowers who want a quick and easy solution for their financial issues.
+Most importantly Fiona uses proprietary technology and its relationships with dozens of trusted lenders and lending partners to find a personalized loan offer based on your needs.